 - 791 Unit II Clothing Option: Skirt, shorts or pants.
 Exhibit must be made from woven fabric and include the following: enclosed seams, appropriate seam finish, interfacing, zipper, and a facing or waistband.
-This class is for youth ages 9-13. - 792 Unit II Non Clothing Option: Zippered tote bag/purse, garment bag, or duffle/gym bag.
-Exhibit must be made from woven fabric and include the following: enclosed seams, appropriate seam finish, interfacing, and 14" or longer zipper.
-(Pre-quilted woven fabric and recycled woven fabric are acceptable fabric choices but use is not required.)
+This class is for youth ages 9-13. - Unit II Non Clothing Option: Bag with zipper (i.e. tote bag/purse, garment bag, sling-type bag or duffle/gym bag).
+Exhibit must be made from woven fabric and include the following: enclosed seams, appropriate seam finish, interfacing, and zipper.
 Practice projects (book cover, zippered travel bag) are not to be entered, This class is for youth ages 9-13.